AECL/KEPCO Chair in Korean Research

-Hyung Gu LYNN is the AECL/KEPCO Chair in Korean Research at the Institute of Asian Research, University of British Columbia, located in Vancouver, Canada.
-He is also the Editor for the journal Pacific Affairs.
-Pacific Affairs is an independent, interdisciplinary, peer-reviewed journal that has been published continuously since 1928, and the Asia Pacific Memo, a digital outreach available via email, web, Facebook, and Twitter.
-For further details, please visit the journal’s website at www.pacificaffairs.ubc.ca
+Hyung-Gu Lynn is an Associate Professor in the AECL/KEPCO Chair in Korean Research at the Institute of Asian Research, University of British Columbia, located in Vancouver, Canada.
+He is also the Editor for the journal Pacific Affairs, a leading academic journal in interdisciplinary studies of contemporary Asia, published continuously since 1928, and the Asia Pacific Memo, a digital outreach available via email, web, Facebook, and Twitter.
+For further details, please visit www.pacificaffairs.ubc.ca and www.asiapacificmemo.ca

 Bipolar Orders: The Two Koreas Since 1989 (London: Zed Books, 2007).

 Ordine bipolare: Le due Coree dal 1989 (Roma: EDT, 2009).
 Italian version of Bipolar Orders.